10up/classifai/README.md

 Microsoft Azure AI Vision, which is one of the providers that powers the descriptive text generator, image tags generator, image cropping, image text extraction and PDF text extraction features, has a ["free" pricing tier](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/) that offers 20 transactions per minute and 5,000 transactions per month.

 Microsoft Azure AI Speech, which is one of the providers that powers the text to speech feature, has a ["free" pricing tier](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/) that offers 0.5 million characters per month.

-Microsoft Azure AI Personalizer, which is one of the providers that powers the recommended content feature, has a ["free" pricing tier](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/personalizer/) that offers 50,000 transactions per month.

 Microsoft Azure OpenAI, which is one of the providers that powers the title generation, excerpt generation and content resizing features, has a [pay per usage](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) plan.